alexKozachuk/Notes/README.md

 # Notes
-Test assignment for Evo Mobile Lab
+Simple app for creating and saving notes